google/dspl/docs/dspl2-spec.md

 ```

-If the footnotes are given as JSON, they might look like this:
+If the annotations are given as JSON, they might look like this:

 ```
 {
   "@type": "StatisticalDataset",
   …
-  "footnote": [
+  "annotation": [
     {
       "@type": "StatisticalAnnotation",
-      "@id": "#footnote=p",
+      "@id": "#annotation=p",
       "description": {
         "@language": "en",
         "@value": "This value is a projection."